 Pride of place in SDMA's permanent collection goes to its Spanish old masters (El Greco, Goya) and a respectable selection of works by other international heavy hitters from Matisse to Magritte, Cassat to Rivera.
 American landscape paintings are another focus, and the Asian galleries have some eye-catchers.
 On Fridays, admission is just $5 from 5pm to 8pm.

-Opened in 1926, it was designed by San Diego architect William Templeton Johnson, and the ornate facade depicts Spanish artists, most of whom have pieces inside the museum.
+If you like works by Alexander Calder and Henry Moore, don't miss a spin around the sculpture garden.
+Opened in 1926, SDMA was designed by local architect William Templeton Johnson and sports an ornate facade depicting Spanish artists, most of whom have pieces inside the museum.